natnaelmekuriaw/nest-prisma-api/README.md

 </p>

 ## Description
-A nest prisma api for a crud article with postgres db server on docker with swagger documentation integration
+A nest prisma api for crud on articles with postgres db server on docker with swagger documentation integration
 ## License

 Nest is [MIT licensed](LICENSE).